A. Darise Farris, Ph.D.

 My 101

 My lab seeks to increase the understanding of basic disease processes using immunologic approaches.
 By uncovering the cellular and molecular basis of disease, we can take rational approaches to development of effective therapies.
-In the rheumatic disease Sjögren’s syndrome (SS), we are applying new molecular tools to an old problem.
+In the rheumatic disorder Sjögren’s syndrome (SS), we are applying new molecular tools to an old problem.
 Sjögren’s syndrome is a systemic rheumatic disease that selectively targets the moisture-producing salivary and lacrimal glands.
 Patients with Sjögren’s disease often have painful dry mouth and eyes, severe dental caries, fatigue, and arthritis.
 Why the salivary and lacrimal glands are involved in the disease process is a long-standing mystery.
 We are using single-cell molecular approaches to discover the substances and immune mechanisms that are causing the abnormal immune reactions occurring in salivary gland tissue from patients with SS.

 Research